ropensci/dev_guide/maintenance_github_grooming.Rmd

 ### GitHub linguist

 [GitHub linguist](https://github.com/github/linguist) will assign a language for your repo based on the files it contains.
-Some packages containing a lot of C++ code might get classified as C++ rather than R packages, which is fine and shows the need for the "r" and "rstats" topics.
+Some packages containing a lot of C++ code might get classified as C++ rather than R packages, which is fine and shows the need for the "r", "r-package" and "rstats" topics.

 We recommend overriding GitHub linguist by adding or modifying a .gitattributes to your repo in two cases: